 Thank you for wanting to know more about us!

 I am a wife and mother, and both my husband, Don, and I are retired from our "regular" work.
 Don and I moved to Lac La Biche, Alberta in 2007, where he took a job in the IT department of Portage College.
 I worked in the college's library for 5 years as an administrative assistant.
-In September of the following year, I went back to work part-time until Covid struck in 2020.
+In September of the year following my retirement, I went back to work part-time until Covid struck in 2020.
 We have a daughter, Sarah, and a son and daughter-in-law, Keith and Laura.

 Throughout my life I have owned a horse or two, (usually just one at a time!), and we have had several dogs.
 The horses and dogs have changed over the years of course, but my favourite horses were three Arabian horses, Whisper, Taffy, and Tristan who I owned one after the other.
 I did Competitive Trail Riding with Whisper, enjoyed riding the trails with Taffy, teaching her how to drive, practicing dressage with her (both driving and riding), and doing a bit of showing.
 Tristan and I auditioned for Pat Parelli's Level 1 in his training program and earned a score of ++ which thrilled me!
 Apart from that, Tristan and I rode the trails and roads.
 Now our fur baby is a black and white cat named Oreo.
-Like all cats, she loves boxes!
+Like all cats, she loves boxes, and has us well-trained!

 In 1999, when we lived in Arizona, I discovered scrapbooking, took some classes and made three scrapbooks of the family, one for Sarah, one for Keith and one for Don and me.
 They went up to the year 2000.
 I then went on and made about 12 more about our travels, but after awhile we ran out of storage space so I ended up taking some of them apart and scanning the best pages to keep.
 After all, how many scrapbooks do you need about crossing the country?
 We returned to Canada in 2002.

-Ha ha, that's a picture of Oreo, not me.
-Mom put that there!
 Keith and I moved around the continent with Mom and Dad, to Arizona and back to Canada.
 We each had to return to Canada when we reached 21, and we came back before then to go to school, although we were back and forth quite a bit.

 I moved to Alberta in 2012 and started working at Athabasca University as a student advisor on a contract basis.